 If falls can happen to anyone – we will probably never stop falling over as beings bound by gravity – then, like the dangers posed to workers by heavy machinery or chemicals, the risk should be addressed with great importance.
 I say this not only for the employer, but for the employee and/or civilian who bears (at least some!) responsibility for their own safety.

 53% of unintentional injuries occur at home compared to 13% taking place at work, so whether you are a safety professional, high risk industry worker or simply a passer-by – after all, we all have those falling dreams – take care to avoid slips, trips and falls this winter!

 Prevent slips, trips and falls with Predictive Analysis

 Work injuries can be predicted with very high accuracy rates.
 Some companies have reduced injury rates by more than 90%!
-Read this whitepaper by JSA Services today and find out how FMC Lithium is using Power BI for predictive trending.
+Read this whitepaper by JSA Services today and find out how one business is using Power BI for predictive trending.